ilibilibom/next/README.md

 ```
 This should run the app on http://localhost:3000

-IF you wish to change page data you can do that from the WP pages.
+IF you wish to change page data you can do that from the WP page.
-The frontend has dynamic routing, so any new route in WP will reflect in the frontend.
+The frontend has dynamic routing, so any new page in WP will reflect in the frontend.
-To test this you can duplicate a WP page, then got to http://localhost:3000/your-slug
+To test this you can duplicate a WP page, then go to http://localhost:3000/your-slug, and you should see the new page.

 Enjoy!